Tyus Bowser

-Tyus Bowser (born May 23, 1995) is an American football outside linebacker for the Baltimore Ravens of the National Football League (NFL).
-He played college football at Houston.
+Tyus Kevon Bowser (born May 23, 1995) is an American professional football linebacker.
+He played college football for the Houston Cougars.

-Early years
+Early life

 Bowser attended John Tyler High School in Tyler, Texas, where he played for the Lions football team.
 As a senior, he had 59 tackles and 24 sacks.
 He committed to the University of Houston to play college football.

 College career

 Bowser played college football at Houston from 2013 to 2016.

 Bowser made his collegiate debut on August 30 against Southern and recorded two tackles.
 On September 21, he recorded his first two collegiate sacks and had his first interception in a win over Rice.
 As a freshman in 2013, he had 26 total tackles, 5.0 sacks, one interception, two passes defensed, and one forced fumble.
 As a sophomore in 2014, he had 13 total tackles and three sacks.
 As a junior in 2015, he had 51 total tackles, six sacks, one interception, two passes defensed, two fumble recoveries, and one forced fumble.

-Bowser missed five games his senior season due to a fractured orbital bone that he suffered during an fight with a teammate.
+Bowser missed five games his senior season due to a fractured orbital bone that he suffered during a fight with a teammate.
 Despite the injury, he led the team with eight sacks.
 Bowser finished his collegiate career with 137 tackles and 22.5 sacks.

 Bowser also played in four games over two seasons for the Houston Cougars basketball team.

 Professional career

+Pre-draft

-Bowser received an invitation to Senior Bowl and made four solo tackles as a part of the South team.
-He raised his draft stock with his Senior Bowl performance and helped the South defeat the North 16–15.
+Bowser received an invitation to Senior Bowl.
+He helped the South defeat the North 16–15.
 He attended the NFL Combine and completed the majority of drills, but opted to skip the short shuttle and three-cone drill.
 Bowser also participated at Houston's Pro Day and chose to only run the short shuttle and positional drills.
 NFL draft experts and analysts projected Bowser to be a first or second round pick.
 He was ranked the fifth best outside linebacker available in the draft by NFLDraftScout.com, the sixth best linebacker by ESPN, and was ranked the twelfth best edge rusher by Sports Illustrated.